Moong Dal Pakoda Recipe (Moong Dal Bhajiya)

 Drain on a plate lined with kitchen tissue.

-Serve immediately with coriander chutney and chai.
+Serve immediately with green chutney, tomato ketchup, tamarind chutney, and chai.

 Ready moong dal pakora drained on a plate.